The Quantum Substrate: Categorical Structure and the Hardware Maturity Gap

 For the Fidelity framework specifically:

 Present.
-The PSG architecture supports multi-target compilation.
+Our PSG architecture supports multi-target compilation.
 CPU and FPGA targets compile through the MLIR pipeline.
-The categorical structure of the framework is compatible with quantum backends.
+And we consider our categorical foundation to make it amenable to quantum backends.
 Quantum circuit simulation can be targeted as a classical computation with standard compilation.
+Our BAREWire protocol already ships as the zero-copy bridge across the CXL memory boundary, which is the same bridge a hybrid classical/quantum workflow needs at the QPU interface.

-Long-term.
-The categorical foundation provides the theoretical guarantee that quantum targets compose with classical targets through the same algebraic structure.
-The infrastructure built for classical multi-target compilation transfers to quantum/classical hybrid systems without architectural rework.
+Long-term Our categorical foundation provides the theoretical guarantee that quantum targets compose with classical targets through the same algebraic structure.
+The infrastructure we built for classical multi-target compilation transfers to quantum/classical hybrid systems without architectural rework.

 References